Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/Lab-intro-Cambrian-College.md

 ## **Lab Duration Extension**

-1. To extend the duration of the lab, kindly click the **Hourglass** icon in the top right corner of the lab environment.
+1. To extend the duration of the lab, kindly click on the **Hourglass** icon in the top right corner of the lab environment.

     ![Manage Your Virtual Machine](../images/gext.png)